No matter the focus of your home services business, your number one concern should always be your clients.

 - Will you employ an IT team to handle an in-house solution or source with a third-party?

 - Do you want to make a substantial initial investment with in-house setup or put up little upfront money but potentially spend more upgrade dollars over time?

 Ultimately, whatever CRM solution you choose now doesn’t mean you have to stick with it for the life of your business.

 The importance of infrastructure is knowing where you want to be for the immediate future but then leaving yourself enough flexibility should your needs change.

 When looking at a CRM, it’s important to recognize if you’re getting an out-of-the-box solution or one that can move as your company moves.
 Even within the home services industry, there is specialization.

 You’ll want a CRM that best serves the needs of your unique business.
 Look at who different providers have worked with and identify ones that understand your company’s specific requirements.

 Keep in mind that this doesn’t just extend to your business type and necessary integrations, but also where your business operates.
 There may be local considerations that are vital to the growth of your brand, so make sure the CRM can tap into this aspect to meet those needs.

 Last, make sure your CRM can grow as your company does.
-Choosing a CRM that specializes in small businesses won’t help your already medium sized business get to the next level.
+Choosing a CRM specializing in small businesses won’t help your already medium-sized business get to the next level.